Grade Level(s): 9

 Grade Level(s): 12

-Prerequisite: Minimum of an A in US History, B in US History Honors, or a C in AP US History, and PSAT: ERW and Math scores of 500; or PSAT: ERW score of at least 570 and PSAT: Math score of at least 550
+Prerequisite: Minimum of an A in US History, B in US History Honors, or a C in AP US History, and PSAT: RW score of 480 and Math score of 450; or PSAT: RW score of at least 570, PSAT: Math score of at least 550 and minimum of B- in US History/Honors

 Credit: 0.5